The Statistical Fairness-Accuracy Frontier: Introduction

 \section{Introduction}

-Across domains where predictive models guide consequential decisions—from lending and hiring to healthcare and education—society expects systems to be both \emph{accurate} and \emph{fair}.
-In supervised learning with multiple demographic groups, these objectives are often in tension: models that minimize overall error can yield unequal performance across groups, while interventions that reduce disparities may incur accuracy losses.
+Across many domains where prediction guides high-stakes decisions---from lending and hiring to healthcare and education---policymakers increasingly rely on algorithms that must serve heterogeneous populations.
 A central, practically relevant challenge arises when a \emph{single predictive model} must serve multiple groups, whether due to legal, logistical, or normative constraints.
 For instance, in the United States, the Equal Credit Opportunity Act (ECOA) prohibits lending decisions based on protected attributes such as race or sex and is commonly interpreted to disallow the use of different predictive models for different groups.
-Similarly, in hiring, automated screening systems typically apply a single predictive model to all applicants, since Title VII of the Civil Rights Act imposes legal constraints that, along with operational challenges, discourage the use of group-specific models (see \citet{raghavan2020mitigating} for a discussion of U.S. employment discrimination law and the guidelines on ``disparate treatment").
+Similarly, in hiring, automated screening systems typically apply a single predictive model to all applicants, since Title VII of the Civil Rights Act imposes legal constraints that, along with operational challenges, discourage the use of group-specific models.\footnote{See \citet{raghavan2020mitigating} for a discussion of U.S. employment discrimination law and the guidelines on ``disparate treatment".}

-In such cases---where group-specific models are disallowed or impractical---many existing models and algorithms are known to exhibit disparate performance across groups \citep{bartlett2022consumer, fuster2022predictably, dastin2022amazon}; thus, understanding the best possible compromises between fairness and accuracy becomes critical.
-A principled way to approach this tension is through study of the \emph{fairness–accuracy (FA) frontier}.
-The FA frontier consists of models for which it is impossible to improve fairness without sacrificing accuracy for at least one group, or to improve a group's accuracy without harming fairness or the other group's accuracy.
-This frontier allows decision-makers to visualize the explicit trade-offs and select a model that aligns with their fairness and performance objectives.

-Recent work, notably by \citet{liang2021algorithm}, provides a valuable characterization of the FA frontier under the assumption that the population distributions for all groups are known exactly.
-In most real-world scenarios, however, this assumption is unlikely to hold---we are unlikely to possess such a distribution or to have access to the entire population.
-Instead, in practice, we must base our inferences and decisions regarding the FA frontier on a finite number of samples drawn from the underlying population.
-This paper tackles this finite-sample regime directly.
-We study how the empirical FA frontier deviates from its population counterpart, characterize the worst-case gap between them, and develop optimal estimators and sampling strategies.
-In short, we recast the FA frontier from an idealized object into a practical statistically-based mechanism design tool.